 You come home to an open front door, a ransacked house, and missing valuables.
 How did a burglar know you’d be gone?
 How did they get in?

-Below are 9 tips, from a burglar’s perspective, to keep him out.
+Here are nine tips from a burglar's perspective about how to keep them out.
 And try these home security tips, too.

 #1 Put Ladders Away